-- Have a tight core through the whole movement, this will be crucial when you add weight.
+- Have a tight core throughout the whole movement, this will be crucial when you add weight.

-- On your way down, knees should be in line with your toes.
+- On your way down, your knees should be in line with your toes.

 - To do a full squat, your hip joint needs to be lower than your knees – always aim for that, in order to get the maximum out of the movement.